BCN3D/BCN3DSigma-Profile-Generator/README.md

 2. **Profile for Cura:** Same as *1*, now for Cura (will ask for Quality at the end).

-2. **Profile for Cura 2:** Asks nothig.
+2. **Profile for Cura 2 [Beta]:** Asks nothig.
 Generates all the files to add the Sigma to Cura 2 and, if Cura 2 is already installed, copies all the files to the right places.

 4. **Experimental features:** Some experimental extra features.